 In earlier posts, I’ve shared that the last 5 years have been difficult ones for me emotionally.
-So while I’ve felt overwhelmed and stressed many times, reading the following letter written by my father, Chuck, and his mother, my grandmother Emma, on May 30, 1945 and sent to family and friends, has provided me with must needed “perspective.”
+So while I’ve felt overwhelmed and stressed many times, reading the following letter written by my father, Chuck, and his mother, my grandmother Emma, on May 30, 1945 and sent to family and friends about their rescue during the Raid at Los Banos, has provided me with must needed “perspective.”

-This story is long but the pay-off, a peek into the world of 1941 to 1945 written from first-hand knowledge of unfolding world events, is worth the read.
+The story about the Raid at Los Banos is long but the pay-off, a peek into the world of 1941 to 1945 written from first-hand knowledge of unfolding world events, is worth the read.
 The simple illustrations were done by my father, 15 years old at the time of the letter, who grew up to become an Air Force pilot of C-130 aircraft.
-The impact of their rescue by American soldiers left a lasting impression with him and a desire that fueled him and made his life-path clear.
+The impact of their rescue by American soldiers during the Raid at Los Banos left a lasting impression with him and a desire that fueled him and made his life-path clear.

-This story is not only my father’s story, but the story of my grandparents, Joseph (J.W.) and Emma Moore, Methodist missionaries in the Philippines, and their other two children (and my aunt and uncle), Joe and Patsy.
+This story is not only my father’s story and his family’s story, but the story of all the other internees at this Japanese prisoner camp that were rescued during the Raid at Los Banos.
 I have transcribed it exactly as they wrote it in their words.
-Here’s their story:

 Berkeley 7, California